Shengdiyage-agricultural-intl-corp/JINKELOID/README.md

 #Wanna know more about the songs ?

-Have a look at Markdown file (.md) in each directory to see how each ust files compose the vocal and more.
+Have a look at Markdown file (.md) in each directory to see how ust files are composed and more!

 #License